1970s Prova Desk Lamp

 Electricity: 1 bulb E27, 1 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used.
 Not a specific one preferred.

 Designer: To be appraised.

 Other versions: Made in many colours.
-Also made in a smaller version (+- 31 cm / 10.23” high) with a slightly different base with chromed edges on top, as you can see below.
+Also made in a smaller version (+- 31 cm / 10.23” high) with a slightly different base with chromed edges on top, as you can see.

-These lights are often attributed to Gepo, Anvia or Herda, 3 light producers from the Netherlands.
+These desk lamps are often attributed to Gepo, Anvia or Herda, 3 light producers from the Netherlands.
 However, these lamps were never made or sold by these companies.

 The switch is made by the Italian company Acciarri.
 A small company that is long gone.
 However Acciarri also produced lamps.
 Sometimes you find one for sale on the internet.
 Most of the time it is an industrial architect desk lamp from the 1970s.
 Something completely different than these lamps.

 Acciarri produced switches for companies such as Reggiani (Rome & Milan, Italy).
 Acciarri is an Italian family name, mostly found on the east coast of the country.
 No information to be found about this company.
 Also Massive from Belgium used Acciarri parts, and many other companies.